Families facing huge rent hikes as farmers fight to keep local agriculture alive

 ASHEVILLE, North Carolina (WLOS) -- High demand and lower supply mean the cost of chicken eggs will continue to rise.

-According to the Bureau of Labor, the price of one dozen large grade-A eggs has increased alby most 59.9% from December 2021.
+According to the Bureau of Labor, the price of one dozen large grade-A eggs has increased by almost 60% from December 2021.

 The latest numbers from the Federal Reserve report the average price of a carton is $4.25, but some organic, pasture-raised eggs are selling for upward of $8.